Mustafaradwan1/Booster/backend/README.md

 ```
 {
 "userId": "string",
-"role": "string" // "admin", "isbooster", or "isseller" ==> "i dont care about the case of letter UPPERCASE or lowercase just in role"
+"role": "string" // "admin","Issupporter", "isbooster", or "isseller" ==> "i dont care about the case of letter UPPERCASE or lowercase just in role"
 }
 ```
 ## Process Logic